Climate Change: Targets

 Targets

-MC is committed to creating MC Shared Value by simultaneously decarbonizing and reinforcing its portfolio in accordance with the net zero by 2050 and the 1.5°C target, in line with the Paris Agreement.
-To this end, we have set the following Three goals toward the realization of a decarbonized society.
+MC is committed to creating MC Shared Value by simultaneously decarbonizing and reinforcing its portfolio in accordance with the net zero by 2050 and 1.5°C targets in line with the Paris Agreement.
+To achieve this, we have set the following three goals toward the realization of a decarbonized society.

 1) GHG Emissions Reduction Targets

-• Net zero GHG emissions by 2050, and a FY2030 target with a detailed reduction plan
+• Net zero GHG emissions by 2050, and a detailed reduction plan with interim targets set for FY2030.

-• Emissions halved by FY2030 (compared to FY2020 levels) through portfolio replacement driven predominantly by divestment of thermal power assets*.
+• Emissions halved by FY2030 (compared to FY2020 levels), primarily through portfolio replacement driven by divestment of thermal power assets.*

 *Applies to Scope 1 and 2 emissions as well as Scope 3 Category 15 (Investments, hereinafter ”Scope 3-15”)

-We have been employing the equity share approach to calculate GHG emissions.
-However, in order to clarify the scope of responsibility for our emissions, we will adopt the financial control approach starting from FY2025.
-Under this approach, GHG emissions from our subsidiaries and joint operations will be disclosed as our Scope 1 and 2 emissions, while emissions from affiliate companies will be disclosed as Scope 3 Category 15 emissions, all of which will be included in our emissions reduction targets.
-(For information regarding the restatement of base year emissions in accordance with the change to the financial control approach, please refer to the section ”Our Past Initiatives”1 below.)
+We have been using the equity share approach to calculate GHG emissions.
+However, to clarify the scope of responsibility for our emissions, we will adopt the financial control approach starting in FY2025.
+Under this approach, GHG emissions from our subsidiaries and joint operations will be disclosed as Scope 1 and 2 emissions, while those from affiliate companies will be disclosed as Scope 3 Category 15 emissions.
+All of these will be included in our reduction targets.
+(For information on the restatement of base year emissions in accordance with the change to the financial control approach, please refer to the section ”Our Past Initiatives”1 below.)

 Our Progress to Date

-MC is continuously tracking progress against our reduction targets.
-Actual performance figures of Scope 1 & 2 GHG emission towards our reduction target are as follows.
+MC continuously tracks progress against its reduction targets.
+Actual performance figures for Scope 1 and 2 GHG emissions toward our reduction target are as follows:

-Base year emissions have been revised to 27.9 million tons in accordance with the change from the equity share approach to the financial control approach as well as an update to the emission factor for so-called “6.5 gases”.
-Furthermore, base year figures include emissions from thermal power generation and natural gas projects, which comprises (i) assumed peak emissions from pre-operational committed projects and (ii) projected full-capacity emissions for partially-operational projects.
+*2 Base year figures include emissions from thermal power generation and natural gas projects, comprising (i) assumed peak emissions from pre-operational committed projects and (ii) projected full-capacity emissions for partially operational projects.

-In the event thatemissions reduction targets are not able to be achieved despite activereduction efforts, we will consider offsetting residual emissions throughinternationally recognized methods including carbon removal (e.g., carboncredits).
-Furthermore, plans and measures related to GHG emissions reductiontargets may be revised flexibly in accordance with developments related totechnology, economic feasibility, policy/regulatory support, etc.
+*3 If emissions reduction targets cannot be achieved despite active reduction efforts, we will consider offsetting residual emissions through internationally recognized methods such as carbon removal (e.g. carbon credits).
+Plans and measures related to GHG emissions reduction targets may be revised as needed in accordance with developments in technology, economic feasibility, policy or regulatory support, etc.

-Offsets will not be made using avoided emissions.
-Graphs for avoided emissions in the diagram are for illustrative purposes only.
+*4 Offsets will not be made using avoided emissions.
+Graphs showing avoided emissions in the diagram are for illustrative purposes only.
 For actual figures, please refer to the ESG data disclosed separately.

-Aim to reduce existing thermal power capacity and switch to zero-emission thermal power, targeting 100% non-fossil by 2050.
+We aim to reduce existing thermal power capacity and transition to zero-emission thermal power, targeting 100% non-fossil by 2050.

-Doubling MC's renewable energy power generation capacity by FY2030 (compared to the FY2020 level).
+We plan to double MC's renewable energy power generation capacity by FY2030 compared to FY2020 levels.

 Scope 1 & 2